jacksleight/laravel-omni/README.md

 ## Extending Components

-You can extend components just like any other class, and include their templates using the `@mount` directive.
+You can extend components just like any other class, and include their templates using the `@omni` directive.

 ```blade
 @omni(class extends Button